Jayesh-1041/CSS_Assignment/CSS_Theory.md

 ### **Q-10.**    Why should background and color be used as separate properties?

 **ANS :-** The background property is a complex property in CSS, and if it is combined with color, the complexity will further increase.
 Color is an inherited property while the background.
+=> color:- is used to add color to the Text within the Tag. color: blue;
+=> background-color:- is used to add color in background of the content inside the tag. background-color:red;

 ### **Q-11.**    How to center block elements using CSS1?